headmelted/archie/README.md

 #### Architecture
 There are effectively two lists of supported architectures for Cobbler.
 Compiling and testing of programs without dependendent packages (i.e. programs for which no dependencies need to be pulled from Debian repositories) is supported for the intersection of architectures of GCC and QEMU.

 As Cobbler is built on Debian Stretch, the architectures supported for those programs which have dependencies on standard packages within the repository mirror those supported by the operating system.
-To clarify, the table below shows the state of support for different architectures within Cobbler.
+To clarify, the table below shows the state of support for different architectures within Cobbler, and the level of support that's available in terms of APT packages for that architecture.

 | Architecture  | Family   | Bit width        | cross   | hybrid  | emulate | virtualize | packages
 |---------------|----------|------------------|---------|---------|---------|------------|----------